OpenDrives raises almost $20 million to advance its data storage solutions

-OpenDrives, which provides network-attached storage solutions for enterprise clients, has raised a series B funding round.
+OpenDrives, which provides network-attached storage solutions for enterprise clients, today announced a series B funding round.
 The company did not disclose the exact amount but reports that the round approaches $20 million and was led by IAG Capital Partners.
 OpenDrives plans to use the capital for product development, including introducing high-performance computing hybrid cloud storage capabilities to new markets.

 The company is also going public with its own investment in a startup called Ctrl IQ, whose technology stack will help OpenDrives scale its data workflows and bring HPC to enterprises.
 This news, combined with OpenDrives’ recent product series launches — like its redesigned Atlas 2.0 software and customizable NAS Hardware — show the evolution of its nearly 10-year data journey.
 These enterprise software and hardware products were disaggregated, or scaled out, for the first time just last year.